 - 1. A completed application including but not limited to: - a.
 Company background and history - b.
 Ownership information - c.
 Proof of ownership structure - d.
 Personal and/or business competences and capabilities necessary to achieve project success and completion - e.
 Description of the types of eligible expenses the award will be used on - f.
-Detailed description of direct jobs that will be created during the first year of the loan agreement - g.
+Detailed description (job titles, wages, and hours worked) of direct jobs that will be created during the first year of the loan agreement on the LMI Certification forms. - g.
 Interim financial statements. - h.
 Financial statements are required if full tax returns are not available during application underwriting.
-The subrecipient must collect the tax returns once they become available to complete their file. - Insurance documents - A business and development plan may be determined as a required document, at the Subrecipient's discretion.
-A business that is closed at the time of application and intends to reopen using SBL funds must have a business and development plan and include a business pro-forma. - 3.
+The subrecipient must collect the tax returns once they become available to complete their file.

+- i.
+Insurance documents - 2.
+A business and development plan may be determined as a required document, at the Subrecipient's discretion.
+A business that is closed at the time of application and intends to reopen using RSBL funds must have a business and development plan and include a business pro-forma. - 3.
 Signed federal business tax returns for the business including all schedules for the most three (3) recent years.
-If the business is a sole proprietorship, single member limited liability entity, a partnership or a limited liability company taxed as a partnership, owners must submit the three most recent years of personal tax returns

-- 4. Signed federal personal tax returns for all principal owners (greater than or equal to 20% ownership) for most recent three (3) years - 5.
+If the business is a sole proprietorship, single member limited liability entity, a partnership or a limited liability company taxed as a partnership, owners must submit the three most recent years of personal tax returns - 4.
+Signed federal personal tax returns for all principal owners (greater than or equal to 20% ownership) for most recent three (3) years - 5.
 Copy of current US or state government-issued identification for all owners/principals. - 6.
-Proof of business/ownership structure. - 7.
-Proof of number of employees, to include the completion of a program LMI Certification form and the provision of pre-storm and current certified payrolls or other wage reports. - 8.
+Proof of business/ownership structure. - Proof of number of employees, to include the completion of the required program LMI Certification forms and the provision of pre-storm and current certified payrolls or other wage reports. - 8.
 Proof of operating business address. - 9.
 Any other relevant business documentation as requested by the Subrecipient.